Knightflare15/Tetris/MASTER_README.md

 Important ideas:

-- schema-first modeling;
+- Schema-first modeling means the database structure is explicitly described and versioned instead of being allowed to drift informally.
-- generated client;
+- The generated Prisma client gives typed access to queries and relations, which reduces a lot of hand-written ORM uncertainty.
-- `migrate dev` vs `migrate deploy`;
+- `migrate dev` and `migrate deploy` serve different purposes: one is for creating and iterating locally, and the other is for applying committed migrations safely in deployed environments.
-- baselining existing databases;
+- Baselining existing databases is important when real tables already exist before migration history is fully tracked by Prisma.
-- production-safe migrations.
+- Production-safe migrations are not just about SQL syntax; they are about disciplined rollout, history tracking, and avoiding accidental schema drift.

 What to understand: